exograph/exograph/integration/azure/README.md

    `az login`.
 1. Run `./create-azure-app.sh` to create a function app in Azure and follow the interactive instructions.
-2. If needed, create a database and set `CLAY_POSTGRES_URL` as an application setting in the Azure dashboard for your created function app.
+2. If needed, create a database and set `EXO_POSTGRES_URL` as an application setting in the Azure dashboard for your created function app.
 3. Initialize the schema in your database:
    ```
-   $ clay schema create example.clay | psql ...
+   $ exo schema create example.exo | psql ...
    ```
 4. Deploy your app using `./deploy.sh`:
    ```
-   $ ./deploy.sh --appname <your function app's name> -c example.clay
+   $ ./deploy.sh --appname <your function app's name> -c example.exo
    ```
-5. Visit the `ClaytipApi` invoke url printed in the console to access the
+5. Visit the `ExographApi` invoke url printed in the console to access the
    playground:
    ```
    ...
    Deployment completed successfully.
    Syncing triggers...
-   Functions in claytiptest:
+   Functions in exographtest:
-       ClaytipApi - [httpTrigger]
+       ExographApi - [httpTrigger]
-           Invoke url: https://<your function app's name>.azurewebsites.net/api/claytipapi
+           Invoke url: https://<your function app's name>.azurewebsites.net/api/exographapi
    ...
    ```